spearmootz/pokemon-graphql/README.md

 # pokemon-graphql
 a graphql pokemon server built with node

-### check it out at https://vast-sierra-18782.herokuapp.com/graphiql
+### check it out at https://vast-sierra-18782.herokuapp.com or hit it with requests at /graphql

 Here is the query definition.